 Weed is a warm-season annual, so if growing outdoors, harvest time comes between September and November in the Northern Hemisphere.

 There is some variability—growers in Northern California may be able to harvest into late October and mid-November, whereas growers in the Pacific Northwest will likely need to pull their crops down by mid-October to beginning of November, before fall rains set it.

 Know your local climate and talk to other growers in your specific area to see when they harvest marijuana.

-But the best way to tell if your marijuana plants are ready to harvest, both indoors and outdoors, is to look at:
+The best way to tell if your marijuana plants are ready to harvest, both indoors and outdoors, is to look at:

 Additionally, information from the breeder or grower can be helpful in getting a rough estimate of when a particular strain should be harvested.

 When looking at trichomes you’ll need a microscope.
 Handheld microscopes ranging from 30x-100x will work and can be purchased at any growing supply store.